Overview

 👀 On the Ground

 The visit covers jungle walking trails connecting displays of original trapdoor entrances, ventilation shafts, booby trap reconstructions, and tunnel cross-section models showing the three-level structure.
-Visitors can descend into short crawlable tunnel sections (typically 20-50 metres) that have been widened from their original 60cm width.
-The site also includes a film screening showing wartime propaganda footage shot at Cu Chi, a weapons display, and a section showing how the Viet Cong manufactured shoes and weapons from scavenged materials.
+Visitors can descend into short crawlable tunnel sections (typically 20-50 metres) that have been widened from their original 60cm width - still extremely tight and low with limited lighting.
+The site also includes a film screening of wartime footage shot at Cu Chi, a weapons display, and a section showing how the Viet Cong manufactured shoes and weapons from scavenged materials.
+A traditional wartime snack - boiled cassava with salt and sesame - is available at the site cafe.
 Ben Dinh is the more compact and visitor-ready site; Ben Duoc covers more ground, includes a large war memorial temple, and sees fewer tour groups.

 Travel Tips